 Help SOSOADAE raise the profile of this issue — Let’s end the silence and let US Virgin Islanders know that they are not forgotten as Americans.

-There are Black Puerto Ricans, and indeed a lot of African ancestry on the island, but for some perspective, the University of Virgin Islands (shown above, left and middle) is the USVI’s only university, and it is also an HBCU (Historically Black College and University).5,6
+There are Black Puerto Ricans, and indeed a lot of African ancestry on the island, but for some perspective, the University of Virgin Islands (shown above, left and middle) is the USVI’s only university, and it is also an HBCU (Historically Black College and University), the only HBCU in the US Caribbean.5,6

 Here’s how you can help:

 1. Text 2017Irma14 to 71777 and make a 100% tax deductible donation to the UVI Rise Relief Fund.

 2. Make an online donation after the link with the option to become a “fundraiser” and set your own funding goal to help out UVI.